0xENDER/MySchoolProject/README.md

 And change the `DocumentRoot` value!

-Note that you need to move the website code (inside `/interface/`) to your `/var/www/html/` directory.
+Note that you need to move the website code (inside `/bundler/builds/web/`) to your `/var/www/html/` directory or your `DocumentRoot` directory.

 ### Native apps (Windows, Linux, and macOS apps)